frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 The Ascension strengthens and nourishes that hope.
 It invites us always to lift up our heart, as the Preface of the Mass says, and to seek the things that are above.

-Our hope is very great because Christ has gone before us to prepare, as He told us, "a dwelling place" for us (cf. John 14:2).
+Our hope is very great because Christ has gone before us to prepare, as He told us, "a dwelling place" for us (*cf*.
+John 14:2).

 Our Lord is in heaven with His glorified body, and also with the signs of His redemptive sacrifice, with the marks of His Passion, marks which Thomas could see and touch (John 20:24-31), marks which bring about our salvation.